-NOTE: A covered Individual is any individual who is entitled A covered individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill benefits.
-GI Bill is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits of fered by VA is available at the official U.S. overnment website at www.benefits.va.gov/clibill. government website at www.benefits.va.gov/gibill.
+NOTE: A covered Individual is any individual who is entitled to educational assistance under chapter 31, Vocational Rehabilitation and Employment or chapter 33, Post-9/11 GI Bill® benefits.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government website at www.benefits.va.gov/qibill.
 The Cincinnati, Cleveland, Chesapeake, Hartford, Falls Church, and St. Louis campuses are not approved to train eligible Veterans and their dependents.